finos/legend-engine/docs/authentication/concepts.md

 ## Authentication Specification (Pure, Java)

-The platform connects to database, APIs and other systems that require authentication.
+The platform connects to databaseType, APIs and other systems that require authentication.

 The type of authentication to be performed is described via an ```AuthenticationSpecification```.